ankitv2524/pdsnd_github/README.md

 ### Date created
-I will create this project on 20 june 2020
+I will create this project on 20 june 2020.

 ### Project Title
-project anylasis on "bikeshareproject"
+BIKE SHARE DATA PROJECT

 ### Description

 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.